jerseycheese/BootHillGM/Docs/planning/requirements/future-stories.md

 ---
 title: Future User Stories (Post-MVP)
+aliases: [Post-MVP Features, Future Development]
+tags: [documentation, planning, requirements, future]
 created: 2024-12-28
 updated: 2024-12-28
+author: Jack Haas
 ---

 # Future User Stories (Post-MVP)

+## Overview
-This document outlines planned features for future development after the MVP release.
-For current development priorities, see [[current-stories|Current User Stories]].
+This document outlines planned features and enhancements for future development after the Minimum Viable Product (MVP) release.

+## Purpose
+The purpose of this document is to:
+- Track potential future development directions
+- Maintain a roadmap of post-MVP features
+- Provide reference for long-term planning
+- Serve as a repository for feature ideas and technical considerations

+## Implementation Details
+The following sections detail potential future user stories, organized by feature area.
+Each story includes:
+- Description of the feature
+- Technical considerations
+- Related documentation references

 ## Extended Character System